 The Bookstore is operated by contract with Barnes & Noble.
-You can contact bookstore staff at 667-3161 or via the bookstore web site at www.csustan.edu/bookstore/ The Bookstore website is accessible via the CSU Stanislaus homepage, A-Z Directory, Bookstore.
+You can contact bookstore staff at 667-3161 or via the bookstore web site at www.csustan.edu/bookstore/ The Bookstore website is accessible via the Stanislaus State homepage, A-Z Directory, Bookstore.
 Visit the bookstore website and see what special services are offered faculty on the "Faculty Services" pages:

 - Online Textbook Adoptions